physicell-training/GRC_immunoengineering_2022/README.md

 The extended slides including this walk-through are here here: [GRC_immunoengineering_2022 extended version](https://github.com/physicell-training/GRC_immunoengineering_2022/raw/main/slides/Macklin-GRC-2022-full.pdf).

+To follow the modeling in the slides, use the [https://nanohub.org/tools/pc4learning](pc4learning) app.

 ## Source code
 If you run the desktop version of PhysiCell, you can download the v1, v2, and v3 models here.
 To prepare, first populate and compile the template project: